-The Buck 110 Folding Hunter is a timeless classic that measures 4 7/8 inches closed and weighs a hefty 7.2 ounces.
-In addition, it features an elegant, semi-hollow ground, 3 3/4 inch clip point blade made from 420HC (high carbon) stainless steel (Rockwell hardness unknown).
+The Buck 110 Folding Hunter is a timeless classic that measures 4-7/8 inches closed and weighs a hefty 7.2 ounces.
+It features an elegant, semi-hollow ground, 3 3/4 inch clip point blade made from 420HC (high carbon) stainless steel (Rockwell hardness unknown).

-It features high quality brass bolsters with rounded edges and increasingly rare Macassar Ebony wood slabs.
+The Buck 110 has high quality brass bolsters with rounded edges and increasingly rare Macassar Ebony wood slabs for a great look.
 Plus, since this knife was specially designed to be carried in the included black leather sheath, it was intentionally designed with a wide, hand-filling, grip that is as comfortable as it is elegant.
-Also, this knife incorporates a classic rear locking mechanism which was the first of its kind among commercially produced folding knives.
+This knife incorporates a classic rear locking mechanism which was the first of its kind among commercially produced folding knives.
 So, what this knife lacks in fancy blade steels, sophisticated locking mechanisms, and assisted opening mechanisms, is easily compensated with venerable history and sheer elegance.

 In fact, the Buck 110 Folding Hunter has been around for as long as I can remember and in my opinion, it is one of the most elegant commercially produced folding knives on the market today.
 Also, in my opinion, the 3 3/4 inch clip point Bowie style blade with its semi-hollow grind is one of the prettiest and most useful blade designs I have ever seen on a folding knife.
 In fact, since this knife was specifically designed for hunting, the clip point blade shape combined with the extended blade length and the perfectly shaped sweep make this knife an excellent choice for skinning game as well as for use as a companion to a fixed blade knife for hunting and/or outdoor survival.